Skip to content

 Security Rules

 Security rules define policies that control traffic flow between zones.
-The scm CLI provides commands to create, update, delete, and load security rules.
+The scm CLI provides commands to create, update, delete, move, and load security rules.

 Rule Components